mickeykang16/Ev3DOD/README.md

 # Ev-3DOD (CVPR 2025 Highlight Paper)
+We would like to begin by expressing our sincere gratitude to the reviewers and the area chairs for their valuable feedback and for recognizing the contributions of our paper.

 ## Paper
 - **[CVPR2025] [Ev-3DOD: Pushing the Temporal Boundaries of 3D Object Detection with Event Cameras](https://openaccess.thecvf.com/content/CVPR2025/papers/Cho_Ev-3DOD_Pushing_the_Temporal_Boundaries_of_3D_Object_Detection_with_CVPR_2025_paper.pdf)**